BigCommerce vs Shopify: Everything You Need to Know

 If you don’t have any coding experience, don’t fret.
 Included with BigCommerce is a full-feature CMS to keep your store up-to-date.
 Publish and see the changes you’ve made in real time.
 The headless APIs facilitate integrations into your front-end CMS of choice, including custom-built solutions.
 Additionally, BigCommerce's new Page Builder functionality helps brands build new pages faster and with more control.

-Payment and Inventory Management
+Payment Management

 Mobile & SEO Optimization

 From homepage to checkout, mobile responsiveness is natively supported through any BigCommerce Stencil template.
-Additionally, you can increase product reach by integrating BigCommerce with Google Shopping.
+Additionally, you can increase product reach by integrating BigCommerce with Google Merchant Console.
+Rank in organic search results with the built-in SEO features, such as customizable and SEO-friendly URLs, out-of-the-box metadata and robots.txt editing.

 Application Integrations

-BigCommerce integrates with external applications and has an industry-leading selection of third-party apps and integrations, such as Amazon.
-These apps have the ability to complement your store, but BigCommerce does not require external applications to function like Shopify does.
+BigCommerce integrates with external applications and has an industry-leading selection of third-party apps and integrations.
+These apps have the ability to complement your store, but BigCommerce does

+not require external applications to function properly like Shopify does.
 Some of our favorite BigCommerce apps include:

-- Stamped.io for customer reviews
+• Stamped.io for customer reviews

-- Smile.io for loyalty programs
+• Smile.io for loyalty programs

-- JustUno for pop ups
+• JustUno for pop ups

-- SearchSpring for eCommerce site search
+• Searchspring for eCommerce site search

-- Klaviyo for email marketing
+• Klaviyo for email marketing

-Additionally, you can leverage customer and order data in HubSpot from your site with Groove's BigCommerce & HubSpot Integration.
-With this integration, capture BigCommerce abandoned carts, target the right customers with personalized emails to follow-up post-purchase and tailor content, offers and outreach to segmented leads while easily managing your data in bulk.
+Commerce’s BigCommerce & HubSpot Integration.
+With this integration, you can capture BigCommerce abandoned carts, target the right customers with personalized emails to follow-up post-purchase and tailor content and provide offers to segmented leads while managing your data in bulk.

 BigCommerce Review